priyash-09/TheZebraCodingAssessment/README.md

 ## Tests

-1. **Verification** : This test cases covers basic functionality of the home page like verifying the text, current URL, enter value in a field.
+1. **Verification** : This test cases covers basic functionality of the home page.
+This has 1 test case.

+- Test Case1 : Verifies the current page URL , current page title, verifies if radio button is clicked, prints the header text , total number of links on the page, enters teh zipcode and clicks on the submit button.

 2. **UserFlow** : This covers the end to end flow to recieve insurance quotes for car insurance.
 It enters the details for the user, vehicle and the driver.
+This has 3 testcases.

+- Test Case1: Tests the flow of Landing Page
+- Test Case2: Tests the flow of Start Questions page
+- Test Case3: Tests the flow of Vehicles Page
+- Test Case4: Tests the flow of Drivers Page

 ## Analysis